blakeNaccarato/wikiman/tests/wiki/Home.md

+Welcome to the example wiki for **Wikiman**.
+This page details some advice for using GitHub Wikis, and how you should write your Markdown content to accomdate for the quirkiness of the platform.
+This page also serves as an example for how the table of contents looks for any given page.
+The content of this wiki also serves as the input to some `pytest` tests that operate directly on files and folders.
+This ensures that the functions of **Wikiman** are working as intended.

-Don't put a heading at the top of your Markdown files.
+## Don't put a heading at the top of your Markdown files

 GitHub Wiki automatically generates the title at the top of every wiki page.
 Dashes are replaced by spaces in the filename (e.g. `Wiki-Page.md` to "Wiki Page") and the title is presented above your content.
 If you're linting your Markdown documentation, you may need to disable a warning about missing a heading on the first line.
 If you're using the [markdownlint] extension in VSCode, you can disable the `first-line-heading` warning by inserting the following into your `settings.json`.

 ```json
 // settings.json